leleneme/dsinput/README.txt

 dsiwifi (https://github.com/shinyquagsire23/dsiwifi/) installed and properly co- nfigured.

+NOTE: the project has only been tested on a Nintendo DS(i) XL.

+NOTE: for usage of your own you will need to edit
+      client-nds/arm9/source/main9.cpp and change the server ip at line 22.

 The project is licensed under the MIT License, found in `LICENSE` at the root of the repository.